Patrick Maroon: St. Louis Blues (2018–2019)

-Tampa Bay Lightning
+Tampa Bay Lightning (2019–2023)

-During the offseason, Tampa Bay Lightning coach Jon Cooper pursued Maroon in order to sign him with the team.
-Cooper had previously coached Maroon while he played in the North American Hockey League.
+During the 2019 offseason, Tampa Bay Lightning head coach Jon Cooper pursued Maroon in order to sign him with the team to fill the void of the premature retirement of Ryan Callahan and since Cooper had previously coached Maroon while he played in the North American Hockey League.
 On August 24, 2019, Maroon signed a one-year, $900,000 contract with the Lightning and changed his jersey number to 14.
 He played the entirety of the 2019–20 season, which was cut short due to the COVID-19 pandemic.
 During the pause in play, Maroon used inline skating to remain in shape.
 He was named to the Lightning's return to play roster for the Stanley Cup Qualifiers on July 26, 2020.
 On September 28, 2020, after the Lightning won the Stanley Cup, Maroon became the third player in the post-expansion era to win consecutive Stanley Cups with different teams, following Claude Lemieux and Cory Stillman.

 Following the Lightnings' Stanley Cup win, Maroon signed a two-year, $1.8 million contract to remain with the Lightning on October 29, 2020.
-On July 7, 2021, the Tampa Bay Lightning won their franchise’s third Stanley Cup, and Maroon won his third straight Stanley Cup.
+On July 7, 2021, the Tampa Bay Lightning won their franchise's third Stanley Cup, and Maroon won his third straight Stanley Cup.
 He subsequently is the first player to go three-for-three in different uniforms since the expansion era began in 1967 and expanded the league beyond six teams.

-By February 2022, Maroon was re-signed to a two-year contract after tallying seven goals and 13 points through 45 games.
+By February 2022, Maroon was re-signed to a two-year contract extension.
+He would go on to end the 2021–22 season with 11 goals and 16 assists for 27 points in 81 games played.
+During the 2022 playoffs, Maroon and the Lightning would go on to reach the Stanley Cup Finals for a third consecutive season (fourth consecutive season and time altogether for Maroon himself), where the Lightning would lose in six games to the Colorado Avalanche.

+Maroon would record five goals and nine assists for 14 points in 80 games in the 2022–23 season, while also leading the league in penalty minutes (150).
+Playing the Toronto Maple Leafs in the first round of the playoffs for a second consecutive year, Maroon and the Lightning would go on to lose the series in six games.
+He finished the 2023 playoffs goalless and with only one assist and point in all six games played.